-The present study investigates the association between organizational culture and organizational performance in the Bangladeshi microfinance industry, with organizational innovation, serving as a mediating variable.
-The findings show that organizational culture is positively and significantly organizational innovation and business performance. related to Organizational innovation has a strong positive and significant impact on overall organizational performance.
-Organizational innovation serves as a mediating indirect relationship between factor and presents the organizational culture and overall performance in microfinance organizations.
-This study intends to assist human resource managers, strategists practitioners. and more effectively understand the to organizational efficiency and overall performance.
+The present study investigates the association between organizational culture and performance in the Bangladeshi microfinance industry, with organizational innovation as a mediating variable.
+The researchers employed a self-administered questionnaire using a five-point Likert scale.
+The statistics were gathered from 300 middle- and senior-level managers of microfinance organizations in Bangladesh.
+The study used structural equation modeling (SEM) and the partial least squares (PLS) technique to evaluate hypotheses and connect components.
+The findings show that organizational culture is positively and significantly related to organizational innovation and business performance.
+Organizational innovation has a strong positive and significant impact on overall organizational culture variables like mission, employee involvement, and adaptability on organizational performance, including productivity, effectiveness, efficiency, and quality, using organizational innovation features such as innovation strategy, intellectual capital, new process development, and new product development as mediating roles.
+This study intends to assist entrepreneurs, human resource managers, practitioners, and strategists to understand organizational efficiency and overall performance more effectively.

 This study's results have implications for concept and practice.
-The research work, which was directed in Bangladesh specifically for the reason that there is presently a dearth of investigate on the associates between organizational/firm culture, organizational innovation, and productivity, is one of some researchers ever evaluated in the microfinance industry.
-The outcomes of this research work provide middle and senior managers of microfinance institutions with beneficial applied guidance about the components of organizational/firm culture.
-These findings demonstrate the importance of organizational culture as an approach to promoting creativity and effectiveness in Bangladesh's microfinance industry.
-Achievement and improved organizational effectiveness would be certainly influenced by the development of culture characterized by business procedure steadiness, the capability to adapt the environmental factors, teamwork, honesty, freedom, commitment, and employee involvement in decision-making processes.
-Managers of microfinance institutions in Bangladesh should encourage their staffs to form novel philosophies and provide them with the right incentives so they can establish a creative business atmosphere.
+The research work, which was directed in Bangladesh specifically because there is a need for more investigation on the associates between organizational/firm culture, organizational innovation, and productivity, is one of some researchers ever evaluated in the microfinance industry.
+The outcomes of this research work provide middle and senior managers of microfinance institutions with beneficial applied guidance about organizational/firm culture components.
+These findings demonstrate the importance of organizational culture as an approach to promoting creativity and effectiveness in industry.
+Achievement Bangladesh's microfinance and improved organizational effectiveness would be certainly influenced by developing a culture characterized by business procedure steadiness, the capability to adapt to environmental factors, teamwork, honesty, freedom, commitment, and employee involvement in decision-making processes.
+Managers of microfinance institutions in Bangladesh should encourage their staff to form novel philosophies and provide them with the right incentives so they can establish a creative business atmosphere.

 The present research has some drawbacks.
-Because only the top fifty microfinance institutions were taken into consideration, the study's findings are not precisely accurate due to the small sample size.
+Because only the top fifty microfinance institutions were considered, the study's findings could be more precisely accurate due to the small sample size.
 This study's short time frame is yet another drawback.
 Consequently, future research could extend this study to other industries in Bangladesh.
-Future research can use more data and a wider range of sector to provide a deeper understanding of the link in organizational culture and performance, as driven by innovation of organization.
+Future research can use more data and a wider range of sectors better to understand the link between organizational culture and performance as driven by organizational innovation.

-Conflict of Interest: The authors stated that they had no conflicts of interest.
+Conflict of Interest: The authors stated they had no conflicts of interest.